nizarmah/mipsim/README.md

 In addition, we need to stall after every BEQ or BNE statement, to know if we are gonna be changing sequence or not.
 Moreover, we need to account for any Jumps in the sequence and not bother to decode the instruction after.

+When we have a Jump instruction, the MIPS Pipeline proceeds only to fetch the next instruction, and then it prevents decoding the fetched instruction, but fetches a new instruction.

 ### Apply MIPS Pipeline Process

 First of all, we need to create all the required parts of the MIPS Simulator.